 -It was in Perge that the Apostle Paul and Barnabas split ways with John-Mark (Acts 13:3).

 -City continued on after the fall of the Roman Empire as a Byzantine city and was finally abandoned around 1000AD as the Seljuk Turks gained control over the territory.

 -Excavations began in the 1940’s and continue on today.

 It is possible to use public transit to get to Perge.
 The ruins are a 1.5 km walk from the Aksu stop on the AntRay rail system.

-Taxis in Antalya are a bit pricier, the trip to Perge is about 18km from Kaleiçi, though the route may change due to traffic.
+Taxis in Antalya are a bit pricier than some other Turkish cities, the trip to Perge is about 18km from Kaleiçi, though the route may change due to traffic.
 You can agree on a price before setting out if you like.
-Make sure to arrange for a return trip either with the taxi driver or make sure there are taxis waiting outside the museum (as there often are especially during the high season).
+Make sure to arrange for a return trip either with the taxi driver or make sure there are taxis waiting outside the museum (as there often are, especially during the high season).

 Where To Stay

 With the attractive city of Antalya just a few kilometres away and hundreds of resorts in the area your options are pretty much endless.
 If you plan on staying at an all-inclusive then your best bet will be to talk to the hotel staff as they will often have transport options of their own.
 If you stay in the city of Antalya (the old city is full of gorgeous boutique hotels that we can’t recommend enough) you’re going to be able to use Antalya’s tram system to get very close to Perge as mentioned above.